Decidable By Construction: Design-Time Verification for Trustworthy AI: Conclusion

 The practical consequence is a different cost structure.
 Where post-hoc approaches pay per deployment, per layer, per inference request, design-time verification pays once, during elaboration, when the cost is negligible.
 The gap compounds with scale.
 For an organization managing hundreds of deployments across deep architectures serving millions of requests, the difference between $O(d \cdot l \cdot r)$ recurring cost and $O(1)$ amortized cost is not incremental; it is qualitative.

 Significant work remains.
 The framework's reference implementations currently target specific hardware substrates (FPGA and NPU) and specific numeric representations (IEEE~754 and b-posit with quire accumulation).
-Extending coverage to broader hardware targets, validating the coherence criterion (Equation~\ref{eq:coherence}) at production scale, and maturing the graduated verification tiers from Tier~1 through Tier~3 are active areas of development.
+Extending coverage to broader hardware targets and maturing the graduated verification tiers from Tier~1 through Tier~3 are active areas of development.
 Proof obligations are carried natively in the PSG and discharged by the Composer verification engine, part of the Clef language and Fidelity framework.
 This deep tech infrastructure is the active remit of SpeakEZ Technologies.
 The Bayesian distillation procedure, while formally grounded, requires empirical validation across diverse domains to establish practical bounds on domain data reduction.
+The Recurrent Reasoning Model and its porous variant, introduced in Section~\ref{sec:typed-inference}, are conceptual designs; their construction, training, integration with the BARE typed consultation boundary, and empirical validation of the coherence criterion (Equation~\ref{eq:coherence}) are explicit items of future work, not claims about a deployed system.

 Our thesis, as detailed in this paper, is that AI reliability need not be purchased after the fact.
 The properties are decidable.
 The verification is polynomial.
 The guarantees are structural.
-The information-theoretic grounding, that HM unification over abelian groups computes the MAP hypothesis under a computable restriction of Solomonoff's universal prior, establishes that these guarantees rest on the same formal foundation as universal induction itself.
-What remains is the engineering effort to bring these formal results to production maturity, and the empirical work to validate their impact in numerically precise, safety-critical, and scientifically constrained domains.
+The information-theoretic grounding, that HM unification over abelian groups computes the MAP hypothesis under a computable prior related to Solomonoff's universal prior through the MDL/Kolmogorov correspondence, places these guarantees on information-theoretic ground without claiming universal induction.
+What remains is the engineering effort to bring these formal results to production maturity, the construction and empirical evaluation of the proposed RRM and porous RRM, and the empirical work to validate the framework's impact in numerically precise, safety-critical, and scientifically constrained domains.